Skip to main content

 Pay Nothing Out of Pocket for Your Neck Injury

 What might have seemed like a minor injury at the time of your accident could end up costing you a fortune if you need surgery or intensive physical therapy.
-Prevent insurance from underestimating your neck injury with the help of our personal injury lawyer.
+Prevent insurance from underestimating your neck injury with the help of our personal injury lawyers.
 Our Southfield law firm knows how much your injuries are worth and can help you maximize your compensation to cover medical bills and more.
 Call Matz Injury Law today at 1-866-226-6833 or use the online contact form and schedule your free consultation.

 Frequently Asked Questions